ReactGA/Array-Modifier-for-Unity/README.md

 # How to use

-Clone the repo and you would find the unitypackage inside the asset folder along with the source code th package contains
+Clone the repo and you would find the ArrayModifier.unitypackage inside the package folder and the source code which the package contains inside the source folder